-21. Child on child abuse including sexualised abuse Child on child abuse is defined as abuse between children.
+21. Child on child abuse including sexualised abuse

+Child on child abuse is defined as abuse between children.
 The Bay Learning Trust has a zero-tolerance approach to abuse, including child on child abuse.

 The Bay Learning Trust will refer to specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
-5.31 Peer Abuse (proceduresonline.com)

-All staff will be aware that child on child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+5.31 Peer Abuse (proceduresonline.com) All staff will be aware that child on child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+Staff must recognise that sexual violence and harassment may occur between two children of any age and sex.
 All staff will be aware of the indicators of child on child abuse, how to identify it, and how to respond to reports.
 All staff will also recognise that even if no cases have been reported, this is not an indicator that child on child abuse is not occurring.
 All staff will speak to the DSL if they have any concerns about child on child abuse.